The variance of closed geodesics in balls and annuli on the modular surface: Estimates for the Selberg--Harish-Chandra transform

 We can directly evaluate the remaining integral, since \cite[8.472.1]{Integrals} yields $(x J_1(x))' = x J_0(x)$, and the result follows.

 \end{proof}

-\begin{remark} The reason we keep an expression with Bessel functions in the result above, instead of using \eqref{J_0_bound_eq} as in \cite[Lemma 2.20]{HR19} to write it in terms of simpler trigonometric functions, is that the main term in our variance computation will come roughly from $|t| \asymp 1/R$ (in the case $R-r \ll R$ it would be $1/R \ll |t| \ll 1/(R-r)$), so we must deal with the transition range $|x| \asymp 1$ for $J_0(x)$, and \eqref{J_0_bound_eq} is not good enough to obtain asymptotics there.
-In contrast, the main term in \cite{HR19} turns out to come roughly from $|t| \asymp 1/(R-r)$, which is much larger than $1/R$ (with the assumptions present there), so one still obtains an asymptotic in the most important range.
-The main difference between the two cases is the presence of the extra weight $H(t)$ given by \eqref{gamma_factor_def_eq} in the spectral expansion of the variance for closed geodesics, which is not present in the case of Heegner points considered in \cite{HR19}. \end{remark}
+\begin{remark} The reason we keep an expression with Bessel functions in the result above, instead of using \eqref{J_0_bound_eq} as in \cite[Lemma 2.27]{HR19} to write it in terms of simpler trigonometric functions, is that the main term in our variance computation will come roughly from $|t| \asymp 1/R$.
+This can be seen from the ranges of integration for the main term in \eqref{main_term_integral_range_eq}, as defined in \eqref{reference_eq}.
+In the case $R-r \ll R$ that range would be roughly $1/R \ll |t| \ll 1/(R-r)$, so either way we must deal with the transition range $|x| \asymp 1$ for $J_0(x)$, and \eqref{J_0_bound_eq} is not good enough to obtain asymptotics there.

+In contrast, the main term in \cite[(7.18)]{HR19} -- with relevant ranges defined in \cite[(7.11)]{HR19} -- turns out to come roughly from $|t| \asymp 1/(R-r)$, which is much larger than $1/R$ (with the assumptions present there), so one still obtains an asymptotic for the Bessel function in the most important range.
+The main difference between the two cases is the presence of the extra weight $H(t)$ given by \eqref{gamma_factor_def_eq} in the spectral expansion of the variance for closed geodesics, which is not present in the case of Heegner points considered by Humphries and Radziwi{\l}{\l} (see \cite[Lemma 2.13]{HR19} for a comparison of the two weight functions). \end{remark}